micheles/decorator/docs/documentation.md

 that if you misspell the name you will get an error.)

-The decorated function `write` is turned into a generic function ( `write` is a function at the idea it is decorated; it will be turned into a method later, at class instantiation time), and it is called if there are no more specialized implementations.
+The decorated function `write` is turned into a generic function ( `write` is a function at the time it is decorated; it will be turned into a method later, at class instantiation time), and it is called if there are no more specialized implementations.